 With this in mind, many attorneys may file your loss of limb claim as a catastrophic injury claim.
 This categorizes your loss alongside conditions like brain injuries, internal bleeding, and paralysis.
 You can talk over what the means for your possible compensation during an initial case consultation.

-For a free legal consultation with a loss of limb accidents lawyer serving Lehigh Acres, call (239) 334-3933
+For a free legal consultation with a loss of limb accident lawyer serving Lehigh Acres, call (239) 334-3933

 What to Expect from a Loss of Limb Claim